fmassonn/paper-itd-seaice/README.md

 2/ Specify namelist

-3/ run figure Python scripts
+3/ run figure Python scripts (Python 2.7.13 was used)